deeplearning4j/deeplearning4j/troubleshootingneuralnets.md

 Deeplearning4j supports several different kinds of weight initializations with the weightInit parameter.

 You need to make sure your weights are neither too big nor too small.
-If you are running a classifier, ensure that your weights are initialized to zero on the output layer (as with the above example).
+If you're running a classifier, ensure that your weights are initialized to zero on the output layer (as with the above example).

 ##Iterations